DevMadhup/Shell-Scripting-Real-Time-Scenarios/Task1.md

 ### Task1:

-Write a shell script function to find and kill all the zombie processes.
+Write a shell script function to find and kill all the processes which are not required.